Facebook bans ‘Like’ campaigns

 Can I just say ..
 THANK YOU LORD!
 These Like campaigns are really annoying.

-6 replies on “Facebook bans ‘Like’ campaigns”
+6 responses to “Facebook bans ‘Like’ campaigns”

 Thanks for the heads up. 🙂